-- Spectral: Enables the Visual Spectral Editor to graphically visualise the frequency information for the receiver bands, sub-bands and correlator. - Spatial: Enable the Visual Spatial Editor to display the science object obtained from one of the image servers available via the network. - Forms: Displays the form corresponding to the mode that has been selected in the Project Tree.
+- Spectral: Enables the Visual Spectral Editor to graphically visualise the frequency information for the receiver bands, sub-bands and correlator.
+It is only possible to view this if a spectral or instrument setup has been chosen in the Project Tree (including Targets).
+The OT will default to showing the spectral visualiser as this should usually be viewed when defining spectral windows.
+In the SB, the OT will instead remember the last choice. - Spatial: Enable the Visual Spatial Editor to display the science object obtained from one of the image servers available via the network.
+It is only possible to view this if a field setup or source has been selected in the Project Tree (including Targets).
+As with the spectral tab, the OT defaults to showing the spatial tab. - Forms: Displays the form corresponding to the mode that has been selected in the Project Tree.
 This can be part of a Science Goal or of a SB.
 While the forms for the Science Goals are relatively simple, more complex and elaborate forms need to be completed for creating a Scheduling Block.
 Note that the label of the tab depends on the node that has been selected in the Project Tree.